Tech, healthcare mega deals boost virus-stricken M&A market

 (Reuters) - After adapting to working from home in the COVID-19 pandemic, cash-rich technology and healthcare companies have now mastered dealmaking from home.

-This week, Nvidia Corp NVDA.O unveiled a $40 billion agreement to acquire chip maker Arm Ltd from SoftBank Group Corp 9984.T, while Gilead Sciences Inc GILD.O inked a $21 billion deal for biotech company Immunomedics Inc IMMU.O.
+This week, Nvidia Corp unveiled a $40 billion agreement to acquire chip maker Arm Ltd from SoftBank Group Corp, while Gilead Sciences Inc inked a $21 billion deal for biotech company Immunomedics Inc.

 They are the latest examples of companies whose business is minimally affected by, or in some cases benefiting from, the pandemic’s financial fallout and which are embarking on big acquisitions.